 - IKIGAI yoga studio, offering unlimited yoga sessions for a fixed monthly fee

 - Lululemon – not just about the cutest yoga pants in town, you can head to free early morning stretch sessions in-store

-- Yoga Union which has an interesting take on pricing their classes; you pay what you feel the class has been worth to you
+- Yoga Union has an interesting take on pricing their classes; you pay what you feel the class has been worth to you

 - The Yoga Room – located in Sheung Wan, this studio offers a wide range of classes in a boutique studio across four floors

 - Prajna Yoga – this yoga studio in Lai Chi Kok offers aerial yoga classes, gentle yoga, wheel yoga, and more.
-Trial classes available for $100.
+Trial classes are available for $100.

-Our article on the best yoga studios also covers why yoga is so important when living in Hong Kong, which types of yoga are available in Hong Kong and the benefits of practicing yoga in a studio versus at home.
+Our article on the best yoga studios also covers why yoga is so important when living in Hong Kong, which types of yoga are available in Hong Kong, and the benefits of practicing yoga in a studio versus at home.

 If we have missed any tips on the best quality and value studios you’ve found in Hong Kong, please let us know in the comments section below.

 Hong Kong ultimate fitness guide; what’s F45, and where are the studios in Hong Kong?

 If you’ve not heard of F45 yet, where’ve you been?
 It all started in a Sydney gym in 2012, and in 2015 it went global with studios now all over the world.

 The concept is to do 45 minutes of high-intensity training.
 It’s a body conditioning program that will burn fat and build muscle.

 You won’t be alone in your endeavors – every studio across the world does the same workout on the same day but don’t worry; you will never do the same workout twice.